 Great, so why don't we have a standardized way to do this?
 Currently, every programmer invents their own mini DomainSpecificLanguage

 for their objects and modules and it's generally not obvious at all what methods are designed to be message passers.
 Why not have a standardized syntax for this?

 In most OO languages, we do have a standardised way to do this -- a method invocation.

 Sorry, that isn't good enough.
-Firstly, methods are used for other things besides message or data-passing.
+Firstly, methods are used for other things besides message or data-passing [Edit: so there's a conceptual block in parsing the other programmer`s purpose with his/her multi-use methods].
 Secondly, there is no standardized way to Name the methods you're invoking and, in effect, you have to learn each module's DomainSpecificLanguage

 , along with each programmer's programming style.